Coronavirus FAQ: How long does my post-COVID protection last? When is it booster time?

 That means you might not be able to know for sure whether or not you have COVID on the day you start feeling sick. so you should still wear a mask and isolate from others to the best of your ability, say our experts.

-And COVID isn't the only thing going around these days – the flu and RSV are still spreading across the U.S. Which is why epidemiologist Jeremy Kamil emphasizes, "if you're sick, stay home."
+And COVID isn't the only thing going around these days – the flu and RSV are still spreading across the U.S. Which is why virologist Jeremy Kamil emphasizes, "if you're sick, stay home."

 CDC guidelines say if you get COVID, isolate for at least five days.
 And then, when your symptoms have gone away, they recommend testing negative two times in a row 48 hours apart on at-home tests before it's safe to unmask around others.
 CDC says that's because negative tests aren't always accurate.
 Is that two-test regimen really necessary?